William Whitelaw: Leader of the House of Lords, 1983–1988

 Two days after the 1983 general election, Whitelaw received a hereditary peerage (the first created for 18 years) as Viscount Whitelaw, of Penrith in the County of Cumbria.
 Thatcher appointed him Lord President of the Council and Leader of the House of Lords.
 Lord Whitelaw faced many challenges in attempting to manage the House of Lords, facing a major defeat over abolition of the Greater London Council within a year of taking over.
 However, his patrician and moderate style appealed to Conservative peers and his tenure is considered a success.

 During his period as her deputy and as Leader of the Lords, Thatcher relied on Whitelaw heavily; she famously announced that "every prime minister needs a Willie".
 He chaired the "star chamber" committee that settled the annual disputes between the limited resources made available by Treasury and the spending demands of other government departments.
 It was Whitelaw, in November 1980, who managed to dissuade Thatcher from going to Leeds to take charge of the Yorkshire Ripper investigation personally.

 Resignation

 Following a stroke in December 1987, he felt he had no choice but to resign.
 Nicholas Ridley argued that Whitelaw's retirement marked the beginning of the end of the Thatcher premiership, as he was no longer around as often to give sensible advice and to moderate her stance on issues, or to maintain a consensus of support in her own Cabinet and parliamentary party.
 He resigned from the Cabinet on 10 January 1988.

-Marriage and children
+Marriage and issue

-Whitelaw was married in 1943 to Cecilia Doriel Sprot (later Celia, Viscountess Whitelaw) (1917-2011), a philanthropist, charity worker and horticulturist who had been an ATS volunteer during the Second World War.
+Whitelaw was married in 1943 to Cecilia Doriel Sprot (later Celia, Viscountess Whitelaw; 1917-2011), a philanthropist, charity worker and horticulturist who had been an ATS volunteer during the Second World War.
 They had four daughters: